Farm bird Apotropaic magic

 Farm bird Apotropaic magic.

-In Celtic mythology, cock is a symbolic animal.
-Although domestic chickens were more utilitarian than religious, the cock or rooster drew some superstitions to itself.
-Possibly because of its harsh call, the cock was believed to protect against danger that might approach from an unanticipated direction; this power was especially strong in March.
-Black cocks were viewed as lucky, while white cocks were just the opposite.
+According to Celtic mythology, cock is a symbolic animal.
+Possibly because of its harsh call, the cock protected against danger that might approach from an unanticipated direction.
+This power was especially strong in March.
+Black cocks were for good luck, while white cocks were just the opposite.

 A cock was strutting up and down the farmyard among the hens when suddenly he saw something shining amid the straw.
 “Ho! ho!” he said.“That’s for me.”
 He soon rooted it out from beneath the straw.
 The shiny object turned out to be a pearl that by some chance had been lost in the yard.
 “You may be a treasure,” said Master Cock, “to men that prize you, but for me I would rather have a single barleycorn than a peck of pearls.”
 Moral: Precious things are for those who can prize them.

 If one looks up at the steeples of churches and cathedrals in Europe, the most common figure at the apex is that of a rooster.
-It was commonly believed in the past that the devil could carry out his evil work only under cover of darkness and had to retreat to his own realm at the first light of day.
-Roosters are thus charged with spotting the first light of the sun and crowing loudly to let the devil know that his time has expired while at the same time letting the people know that it is safe to venture out into the day.
+According to belief, in the past that the devil could carry out his evil work only under cover of darkness and had to retreat to his own realm at the first light of day.
+Spotting the first light of the sun and crowing loudly rooster lets the devil know that his time has expired.
+While at the same time letting the people know that it is safe to venture out into the day.

 Goose had mythological and symbolic significance to the Celts.
 The barnyard goose, a notoriously aggressive being, was seen as an image of the warrior divinities, both male and female.
 Stone geese lined the temples of Gaul, while Brittany produced bronzes of war goddesses with goose-head helmets.